UoaWDCC/esa/README.md

 pnpm install
 ```

-Create a `.env` file with the following attributes:
+Create a `.env` file at the root directory with the following attributes:
 ```
 # Payload and DB stuff
 DATABASE_URI=